How To Motivate Employees: 12 Effective Ways

 6. Share Positive Reviews

 Got a five-star Google Review?
-Or perhaps a happy customer has posted a positive testimonial on your Facebook page.
-Sharing glowing customer reviews is a surefire way to promote positivity.
-Publish great testimonials on the intranet newsfeed or team chat so all employees can feel the love.
+Or perhaps a happy customer has posted a glowing testimonial on your Facebook page.
+Sharing positive customer feedback is a surefire way to promote a positive company culture.
+Publish great testimonials on the intranet newsfeed or team chat so all employees can feel the love and stay connected to customer success.

 7. Provide Opportunities For Learning and Development

 Training budgets may have taken a hammering during the pandemic.
-However, there are plenty of low-cost ways that you can provide growth opportunities for the team to increase motivation.
-Harvard Business Review reports that 86 percent of employees would jump ship to another employer offering better career development.
-Clearly, learning and development are well worth the investment for motivation and retention.
+However, there are plenty of low-cost learning options you can leverage to keep staff motivated.
+According to Harvard Business Review, 86 percent of employees would leave their jobs for better career development opportunities.

 8. Promote Collaboration